Suzuki Cervo: Cervo SS20 (first generation)

 Suzuki was the first company to offer a kei car in 1955.
 One interesting departure from other Kei cars was the Fronte Coupé introduced in September 1971.
 It was a 2+2 (or a strict 2-seater) Giugiaro-designed mini GT based on the rear-engine Suzuki Fronte, measuring a mere 2995 mm.
 It used a 359 cc two-stroke engine developing 31, 34 or 37 PS (35 in later models) depending on equipment level.
 The Fronte Coupé was discontinued in June, 1976, as it didn't suit the new Kei Jidosha limits, nor the stricter emissions regulations.

 After a hiatus of over a year, Suzuki returned to the sports minicar market with the new Cervo in October 1977.
 The SS20 Cervo was mainly a JDM model (although it was also sold as a LHD in Chile) with a 539 cc three-cylinder, two-stroke engine.
 The SS20 used the chassis from the 1976 Fronte 7-S, but was equipped with the larger T5A engine (this was the rear-mounted version of the LJ50 used in the Jimny and Fronte Hatch, also known as the T5B in the FF Alto/Fronte).
 The body was based on the Giugiaro designed Fronte Coupé, but with a bulge in the front and bigger bumpers which led to the loss of some of the original's grace.
+The Fronte Coupé's side panels, doors, and side glass were retained, with the car made wider and extended somewhat in the front and rear.
 Instead of square headlights, the Cervo received round items.
 The new rear glass hatch added convenience, allowing access to the rear cargo area.
 With the rear seats folded, one could fit 6.9 cuft of luggage there, with an additional 1 cuft available in the front compartment.